nathanganFR/Nathan_BSE_Portfolio/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/TiXjgwiSENg?si=6ddoSbokv7xfIw1o" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 ## Description
-For my main project, my first milestone was to assemble and build the components of my robotic arm, which includes the structure of the arm itself and the 2-joystick controller.
+For my main project, my first milestone was to assemble and build the components of my robotic arm, which includes the arm's structure and the 2-joystick controller.
 I chose this project primarily because of its significance and symbolism in robotics.
-This project is also the perfect difficulty level as it is not too hard but enough to challenge me in the right areas and expand my skill set.
-There are three main components to this project: the battery pack, the Arduino Nano board, and the structure of the arm itself.
-The battery pack is used to power the arm since it cannot function from the power provided by the computer alone.
-The Arduino Nano board is what facilitates communication between the computer and the arm + controller, which is how the arm is able to read code and able to move specific joints based on commands from the controller.
-The robotic arm has 4 main points of movement: the turning table on the bottom, the two joints on the arm, and the opening/closing of the claw at the top.
+It also provides the perfect level of difficulty, as it's not too hard but challenging enough to expand my skill set in the right areas.
+There are three main components to this project: the battery pack, the Arduino Nano board, and the arm’s structure.
+The battery pack powers the arm, as it cannot run on the power provided by the computer alone.
+The Arduino Nano board facilitates communication between the computer, the arm, and the controller, enabling the arm to interpret code and move specific joints based on commands from the controller.
+The robotic arm has four main points of movement: the turning table at the base, the two joints on the arm, and the opening/closing of the claw at the top.

 ## Challenges
-challenges I faced was finding and alternate design solution for my battery pack, since the size of batteries provide is smaller.
-I cut the connection wire and sodering the wire to the batterie box with the right size.
-Another challenge I faced was on teasting the servo motors, in the servo test process, all of the blue servo is not working at all enven through the wires is pluged in.
-But the black servo works well, after I serch on the internet, the blue servo requires sertain votage which is more than the laptop power can provide, after I plug the batteries into the Ardrino Nano board, the servo wors!
+One challenge I faced was finding an alternate design solution for my battery pack, as the batteries provided were smaller.
+I cut the connection wire and soldered it to the battery box of the appropriate size.
+Another challenge occurred while testing the servo motors.
+During the servo test process, all of the blue servos weren’t working at all, even though the wires were plugged in properly.
+However, the black servo worked fine.
+After researching online, I found that the blue servos require a certain voltage, which exceeds the power that the laptop can provide.
+Once I connected the battery pack to the Arduino Nano board, the blue servo worked!

 ## Next Steps
 My next steps from here are to code the controller to be able to move certain joints depending on the movement and direction of the individual joystick.